garjen55/MD-101T00-ManagingModernDesktops/Instructions/Labs/0404-Deploy Apps using Microsoft Store for Business.md

 5. In the **Contoso** store, review the apps that are available.
 You should see Fresh Paint and Network Speed Test as available options.
 6. Close the Microsoft Store.

+**Note**: It can take up to 36 hours for the app to be available in the private store.
+Students do not need to wait to continue the lab.

 **Results**: After completing this exercise, you will have successfully integrated Microsoft Store for Business with Intune.

 ## Exercise 2: Deploy Microsoft Store for Business Apps using Intune